-The Jump-Seat Pilot Who Saved a 737 Max
+The Jump-Seat Pilot Who Saved a Boeing 737 Max

 Does it establish whether the 737 Max is “safe” or “dangerously flawed”?
 Again, not in itself.

-But if true, it could be significant in emphasizing the importance of familiarity, and awareness of the MCAS pitch-control traits, in safe flight aboard the 737 Max.
+But if true, it could be significant in emphasizing the importance of familiarity, and awareness of the MCAS pitch-control traits (and possible sensor errors or “failure modes”), in safe flight aboard the 737 Max.
 At face value it would indicate that the very same airplane, with the very same (or similar) defect, completed a flight one day, and plunged into the sea the next day, with the life-and-death difference turning on whether someone in the cockpit recognized what an automated system was trying to do.

 Think of this, the next time you hear that modern airplanes “just fly themselves,” with professional pilots as paid bystanders.